Canon 4000D vs Olympus TG-5

 It is notable that the 4000D has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 4000D and the TG-5 are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the 4000D does not have a direct predecessor.
+The 4000D is a recent model that features in the current product line-up of Canon.
+In contrast, the TG-5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 4000D and the Olympus TG-5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.